fkyprianou/deved-platform/content/blog/en/handling-voip-push-notifications-with-callkit-and-vonage.md

 }
 ```

 Again, you can only answer or reject a call after the Client SDK has been logged in.
-Both functions use the `ongoingPushLogin` to check if the login has been successfully completed, if not the action is stored using `storedAction`.
+Both functions use the `ongoingPushLogin` to check if the login has been successfully completed; if not, the action is stored using `storedAction`.
 If you look at the `handlePushLogin` function, you can see that when the login is complete, it calls a stored action if there is one.

 ## Try it out